hstuckeyASU/LSC586_GroupProject/README.md

 This repository contains the computational pipeline for performing differential expression analysis on _Arabidopsis thaliana_ (Thale Cress) RNA-seq data.
 The implementation offers two distinct approaches for sequence alignment and gene quantification:

-1. **Python-based pipeline** - Utilizes STAR for alignment, optimized for performance with large datasets
+1. **Python-based pipeline** - Utilizes STAR for alignment, optimized for performance with large datasets, with optional visualization code
 2. **R-based workflow** - Alternative methodology for comparison and validation purposes

 Both pipelines are fully documented with clear instructions for execution.
 The downstream differential expression analysis is implemented exclusively in R using the DESeq2 package.